 - Schools will close if the regional infection rate rises over 9% after Aug.
 1. Schools will close if the 7-day rolling average of the infection rate is above 9%.

-- Schools in regions in Phase 4 can reopen if the daily infection rate remains below 5 percent using a 14-day average unless otherwise directed from the LOCAL (insert county) health department.
+- Schools in regions in Phase 4 can reopen if the daily infection rate remains below 5 percent using a 14-day average unless otherwise directed from the Schenectady County, Montgomery County or Albany County health departments.

 - If the infection rate rises by about 9%, schools must wait until the 14-day average is below 5%

 - Once schools open at Phase IV below 5% for a 14-day rolling average, schools can remain open even if the rate continues to rise by about 5% until it reaches 9% for the 7-day average.

 - The school will be notified by the respective County Health Departments] on the situation.

 - School administrators will consider closing school if absentee rates impact the ability of the school to operate safely.

 - The District may choose to modify operations prior to closing to help mitigate a rise in cases.
 If infection rates are rising above 5%; consider modifying school operations for medically vulnerable students and staff if they are participating in in-person activities.